diyachan/cleanwebs/readme.md

 # cleanwebs

-Cosmetick blocklist for sites that I deem annoying (read: my work forced me to open clickbait sites and I don't want to cringe over their articles more)
+Cosmetic blocklist for sites that I deem annoying (read: my work forced me to open clickbait sites and I don't want to cringe over their articles more)

 ## Usage